Tyler Wagner: Minor leagues

-Wagner was drafted by the Milwaukee Brewers in the fourth round of the 2012 Major League Baseball Draft.
-He signed with the Brewers and was converted to a starting pitcher. made his professional debut that season with the Helena Brewers.
-He struggled posting a 7.77 ERA in 48 2/3 innings.
+Wagner was drafted by the Milwaukee Brewers in the fourth round, with the 155th overall selection, of the 2012 Major League Baseball draft.
+He signed with the Brewers and was converted to a starting pitcher. made his professional debut that season with the rookie-level Helena Brewers.
+Wagner struggled posting a 7.77 ERA in 48 2/3 innings.
 Wagner pitched for the Wisconsin Timber Rattlers in 2013 going 10–8 with a 3.21 ERA with 116 strikeouts.
-He played for the Brevard County Manatees in 2014.
-He finished the season with 13 wins and a 1.86 ERA.
+He played for the Brevard County Manatees in 2014, and finished the season with 13 wins and a 1.86 ERA.
 After the regular season, he was promoted to the Double-A Huntsville Stars for the Southern League playoffs.